SylviaOne/Repo-hub/README.md

-## Why was the big cat disqualified from the race?
-Because it was a cheetah.
+## It was raining cats and dogs the other day.
+I almost stepped in a poodle.